-Broadcast a Conference for Listeners
+Activate a Conference for Participants and Listeners

-While a conference is in progress you may need to start or stop conference broadcasting for listeners.
-When the broadcasting is stopped all listeners are on hold, i.e. hear music on hold, and do not hear the conference.
-To start/stop the conference broadcast mode for listeners you should use the conf-broadcast command of mf console:
+While a conference is in progress you may need to start or stop conference active mode for the groups of callers denoted in "Specifies which roles will be hold on the beginning of conference" (conference\hold\policy) call flow attribute - by default for participants and listeners.
+This also could be used if "How conference begins" (conference\start\how) call flow attribute value is "explicit"; in this case you should explicitly make the conference active to allow all your participants and/or listeners take an active part in the conference.
+When the conference active mode is stopped all participants and listeners are on hold, i.e. hear music on hold, and do not hear the conference.
+To start/stop the conference active mode for participants and listeners you should use the conf-active command of mf console: conf-active {start|stop} <conf\number> where

-'''

-conf-broadcast {start|stop} <conf_number>

-where

-'''

-- {start|stop} Denotes should the conference be broadcasted to listeners or not: start indicates that the listeners should hear the conference; stop indicates that all listeners should be on hold and do not hear the conference. - <conf\number> The number of the conference you wish to broadcast.
-All arguments are required.
+- {start|stop} Denotes should or should not the conference be active for the groups of callers denoted in "Specifies which roles will be hold on the beginning of conference" (conference\hold\policy) call flow attribute by default for participants and listeners: start indicates that the callers of the specified roles should hear and participate in the conference; stop indicates that all callers of these roles should be on hold and do not hear the conference. - <conf\number> The number of the conference you wish to activate/deactivate, i.e. the conference for which you would like to change its active mode.